gilsag/Accordion-Tools/README.md

 GitHub Actions
 ```

+If the repository name changes, the `base` value in `vite.config.ts` must also be changed.

 ## Files Not to Upload

-Do not upload the following folder:
+Do not upload:

 ```text
 node_modules/
 ```

-This folder is large and can be recreated automatically using:
+This folder is large and can be recreated with:

 ```bash
 npm install